ChrisChung/WebChimera-renderer/README.md

     - `options`:
         - `fallbackRenderer` is a boolean mentioning if the fallback non-WebGL renderer should be used (optional, defaults to false),
         - `preserveDrawingBuffer` is a boolean mentioning if we should preserve the drawing buffer (optional, defaults to false),
+        - `fileMode` is a boolean mentioning if we should fill canvas without re (optional, defaults to false),
         - `onFrameSetup` will be called when VLC's `onFrameSetup` callback is called, with the same arguments, after the canvas has been setup.
         - `onFrameReady` will be called when VLC's `onFrameReady` callback is called, with the same arguments, after the frame has been rendered to the canvas.
         - `onFrameCleanup` will be called when VLC's `onFrameCleanup` callback is called, with the same arguments, after the frame was cleaned up.